Majorana zero modes in dislocations of Sr$_2$RuO$_4$

+For the secondary weak invariant there will exist non-chiral modes on dislocation lines and non-chiral boundary modes.
+These modes are not as stable as the modes due to the primary invariant as they can be gapped/localized locally at the dislocation line (or boundary) itself.
+This can happen from local disorder at or near the dislocation line which can localize the low-energy modes.
+Even non-random, but translation-symmetry breaking perturbations could localize the modes.
+We thus expect these modes to be stable only in the case of weak disorder.

+As we have emphasized the secondary weak invariant also has another consequence.
+That is, for the secondary weak invariant there will exist zero-energy bound states on linked dislocation lines.
+These modes are insensitive to disorder on the dislocation itself, but can be destroyed if they come too close, or couple through delocalized modes, to other zero-energy states.
+These modes are thus the most stable consequence of bound states due to the secondary weak invariant and we expect them to be stable for weak to moderate disorder.

+In conclusion, we have observed that the RKK pairing induces a non-trivial secondary weak invariant which distinguishes it from the primary weak invariant of the chiral $p_x+ip_y$ state.
+We then showed that this secondary weak invariant has several interesting consequences which can help to experimentally distinguish the two pairing scenarios, the most notable of which is the presence of Majorana bound states on linked dislocation lines.
+For future work it will be exciting to consider the effects of strong spin-orbit coupling and disorder.

-{\bf Acknowledgement}: We thank S. A. Kivelson, Y. Liu, A. Mackenzie and S. Raghu for helpful discussions.
-This work is supported in part by the US Department of Energy under contract DE-FG02-07ER46453 (TLH), the Tsinghua Startup Funds and the National Thousand Young Talents Program of China (HY), and the National Science Foundation through the grant No. DMR-1151786 (XLQ).
-TLH also thanks the support of the ICMT at UIUC.
-After the completion of this work we noticed a recent preprint with similar themes albeit a different focus\cite{ueno2013}.
+After the completion of this work we noticed a recent preprint with similar themes albeit a different focus\cite{ueno2013}. {\bf Acknowledgement}: We thank S. A. Kivelson, Y. Liu, A. Mackenzie, S. Raghu, and M. Silaev for helpful discussions.
+This work is supported in part by the US Department of Energy under contract DE-FG02-07ER46453 (TLH) and ONR award N0014-12-1-0935 (TLH), the Tsinghua Startup Funds and the National Thousand Young Talents Program of China (HY), and the National Science Foundation through the grant No. DMR-1151786 (XLQ).